hauke96/the-green-spot/content/posts/dove-gose-elbe-rebel-2k/index.en.md

 ## Pro

 * Very stable, entering and getting out is no problem
-* The floor and the spray deck are thicker and more resistant then I initially thought
+* The floor and the spray deck are thicker and more resistant than I initially thought
 * The spray deck is very useful, opening and closing is very easy thanks to the velcro fastening
-* I was able to easily attach/tighten my -- to be honest quite empty -- 45+10L backpack plus a pack sack to the bow of the boat
+* I was able to easily attach/tighten my -- to be honest quite empty -- 45+10L backpack plus a packsack to the bow of the boat
 * Setup and dismantling is very easy
 * It's very light (approx. 2.4kg / 5.3lbs): Lifting it out of the water?
 No problem!